 Jazairi arrived in Douma at around 4:00pm and parked his Honda on the street.
 He then joined the mass that had already gathered.
 They marched their way across to the city of Harasta, Erbine, Zamalka, and then to Jobai—their end goal was to get to the capital in Damascus.
 As they paraded down the neighborhoods, they chanted in unison "Huriyya!
 Hurriyya!"

 The crowd of protesters swelled as they went on; people came out of their houses and buildings to join in.
 By the time they reached the city of Jobai, there were over 120,000 people gathered as they proceeded to Damascus.
 Before they even had a chance to reach the capital, police came and barricaded the streets to prevent them from advancing.
-They flipped over buses and moved them sideways, blocking any access to the main streets.
-They fired their guns in the air.
+They fired gunshots in the air.
 The people who were close to the front saw what was happening and panicked, trying to get away.
 Those near the back were still unaware, so they kept pushing to advance.
-Very quickly, the scene turned to chaos as the police started shooting people in the front.
-People screamed and ran away in every direction possible to prevent themselves from being captured.
+Very quickly, the scene turned to chaos as the police started shooting.
+People screamed and ran away in every direction to avoid being captured.

 Jazairi ran into a nearby ally, making his way back to Douma where his car was parked.
-When he finally reached his destination, he got inside his car, started the engine, and decided to drive back to Jobai to see what had happened after the protesters dispersed.
-Coming back around, he still saw the buses that were flipped over.
-He spotted five people who had been caught, sitting on the floor with their hands cuffed.
+When he reached his car, he decided to drive back to Jobai to see what had happened.
+Coming back around, he spotted five people who had been caught, sitting on the floor with their hands cuffed.
 The police were stopping every car that passed through and interrogating them.
-Jazairi continued driving past the police and past the barricades.
-Luckily, they never stopped him.
-He had literally come face to face with death.
-By luck, it wasn't him that day—it was someone else—but it could have been him.
-Jazairi arrived home at 7 p.m. but did not say a word to his wife about what had transpired at the protest.
+Jazairi continued driving past them and the barricades.

-Afashe continued to limit her interactions with protesters, but still believed in the revolution.
+Afashe continued to limit attending protests, but still believed in the revolution.
 She later received a one-year Fulbright scholarship to study public policy at the University of Minnesota and left Damascus in June 2011.
-As she boarded the plane, her thoughts elevated into high hopes of the things she would do for Syria upon her return.
+As she boarded the plane to America, her thoughts elevated into high hopes of the things she would do for Syria upon her return.

 "I believed that when I came back, the government would fall shortly,” Afashe recalled.
 “Then I would be able to run for office and start my own NGO.
 I wanted to help build the new Syria.”